How to Simplify AEM UI Development

 Step 3: Register Content Folder

-Navigate to your content’s JCR_ROOT folder and register it for synchronization:
+Navigate to your content’s JCR_ROOT folder on the filesystem and register it for synchronization:

 1